Box2D 3.1.0

 b2_dynamicBody: A dynamic body is fully simulated and moves according to forces and torques.
 A dynamic body can collide with all body types.
 A dynamic body always has finite, non-zero mass.

 Caution: Generally you should not set the transform on bodies after creation.
-Box2D treats this as a teleport and may result in undesirable behavior.
+Box2D treats this as a teleport and may result in undesirable behavior and/or performance problems.

 Bodies carry shapes and moves them around in the world.
 Bodies are always rigid bodies in Box2D.
 That means that two shapes attached to the same rigid body never move relative to each other and shapes attached to the same body don't collide.